What is Revision Blepharoplasty?

 Description

-All surgery has risks of suboptimal results or complications including eyelid surgery.
-As a patient, you try to minimize the risks of the initial surgery by seeking out surgeons who have specialized expertise in the eyelid area such as an oculofacial plastic surgeon.
-In spite of your best efforts in seeking out a specialist, suboptimal results or complications occur to all surgeons.
-In spite of this, there can be options to improve the results of your blepharoplasty depending on the underlying issues.
-It is important to see an oculofacial plastic surgeon that has experience performing revisions.
+All surgery carries the risk of suboptimal results or complications, including eyelid procedures that may later require revision blepharoplasty.
+As a patient, you can minimize these risks by choosing a surgeon with specialized expertise in the eyelid area, such as an oculofacial plastic surgeon.
+Even with careful selection, issues can still occur.
+When they do, revision options may help improve your blepharoplasty results depending on the underlying concerns.
+It’s important to see an oculofacial plastic surgeon with extensive experience performing revisions.

 Procedure